See Section 6.3.2, “Try to minimize row and column sizes”. See also Section 184.108.40.206, “However...” for compression caveats.

 ROWCOL, the hash of the row +

-column family + column family qualifier will be added to the bloom on
+column family name + column family qualifier will be added to the bloom on

 each key insert.